 Malaysia has the highest prevalence of type 2 diabetes on the planet.

-Diabetes is rampant all around the world.
+Diabetes is rampant all over the world.
 2013, the world diabetes statistics were shocking, but these numbers are increasing yearly and people continue to get sicker.

 We’re Losing Health and Money